-Why companies are making the move to Microsoft Teams
+Why companies are making a move to Microsoft Teams

 So what is it about Microsoft Teams that helped fuel its rise to the top?
 Some experts point to the security issues that plagued Zoom as the company struggled to keep up with such rapid growth.
 Others cite accusations that Slack misrepresented the features included in its free version, which caps the number of users in an organization and limits video calls to 1-to-1 only.
 Ultimately, the core advantage of Microsoft Teams is that it integrates seamlessly with Microsoft 365, creating a digital environment in which employees can access all the tools they need in one place.

 What is Microsoft 365?

 Microsoft 365 is a subscription-based productivity suite that includes dozens of tools and apps.
 In April 2020, Microsoft rebranded its Office 365 suite to live under the Microsoft 365 name, along with an expanded service bundle.
 The most popular apps that come with a Microsoft 365 subscription are: